briancorbinxyz/briancorbinxyz/README.md

 # briancorbinxyz

-I'm Brian - A lifetime tinkerer and creative and enterprising Software Solutions Architect, Engineering Manager and Technical Product Owner with over two decades of experience across the software industry (+a decade more coding and hacking for fun!).
+I'm Brian - A lifetime innovator, tinkerer, and creative and enterprising Software Solutions Architect, Engineering Manager and Technical Product Owner with over two decades of experience across the software industry (+a decade more coding and hacking for fun!).
 My love for technology got its start after tinkering with code in BASIC as a child in the UK on a Commodore 64, Amstrad CPC, and RM Nimbus.

+### Mission
+Ask Maya Angelou:
 > "My mission in life is not merely to survive, but to thrive; and to do so with some passion, some compassion, some humor, and some style."
-> - *Maya Angelou*

 <div style="width: 100%">
     <video autoplay muted loop id="myVideo" style="position:absolute; min-width: 80%; min-height: 80%; width: auto; height: auto;" playsinline>